hashkat/hashkat/docs/input.md

   hour
 ```

 The *max_time* variable coincides with the maximum simulation time in which you want the simulation to run.
 Once this simulated time has been reached, the simulation ends.
-This time is in minutes, and as we can see for DEFAULT.yaml, has a value of 1 hour or 60 minutes.
+This time is in minutes, and as we can see for this case, has a value of 1 hour or 60 minutes.
 Note that interacting with the simulation has no impact on the simulation time.

 ```python